As of January 2015 the DSM-5 is the reference for the MFT National Examination.

 The Examination Advisory Committee is appointed by the Board of Directors of AMFTRB.
 Its members are chosen for their outstanding reputations and achievements in their respective specialties.

-An official score report will be mailed to jurisdiction offices and to candidates 20 business days AFTER THE CLOSE of the testing period.
+An official score report will be mailed to jurisdiction offices and to candidates 20 business days after the close of the testing period.
+More about scoring here.

 The National Marital and Family Therapy Examination is administered via computer.
 Candidates have the opportunity to take the Exam during one week of each month at testing locations offered through PSI.